FatihKoz/DisposableBasic/README.md

 * `'count'` can be any number you wish like `3` (except 0 of course)
 * `'daily'` can be `true` or `false`.
 Which will force widget to pick random flights once per day
 * `'hub'` can be `true` or `false`.
 It will force the widget to pick up random flights departing from user's own hub/home airport
+* `'ftime'` can be any number you wish like `90` (except 0 of course), maximum flight time (in minutes) to have a more defined filter

 Above example will pick 3 random flights departing from that user's hub/home airport for that day.

 In any config, random flights will be refreshed each day.
+Be careful when using flight time limitations, you may end up getting no random flights and this is not something running with conditions to revert the logic.

 ### Stable Approach